 I watched as this boy waited patiently for the perfect boogie board wave to roll in.

-generic amoxicillin over the counter “Photography is about looking at the world and seeing in the world just the pieces in it that make you feel connected to it.”
+website “Photography is about looking at the world and seeing in the world just the pieces in it that make you feel connected to it.”
 Joel Meyerowitz

 The endless blue and white stripes.
 The blue sky and sea.
 The lines both vertical and horizontal.
 The blue shovel in the boy’s hand.
 When I look at this image, I can still feel and hear the wind whip by.
 I can still feel the sun on my shoulders and the sand underfoot.
 I can still hear the kids laughing as they played.
 All of those connections are carried in this photograph.
 Don’t think; just shoot.And as the day drew to a close, two paddle boarders glided past my girl in the ocean.
 Their silhouettes caught my eye and I watched as the gracefully floated past us.